Antony74/metamath-wasm/README.md

 ## Conclusion

-So yes, I'm afaid I'm a bit stuck at the moment.
+So yes, I'm afraid I'm a bit stuck at the moment.

 ## Quick note about source maps